 Right-click a blank space in the Event Graph.
 Type and select “Add Custom Event”.
 Name this event “[Item]PickUp”.
 Remember this name as you will need to use it later.

-From the Variables menu on the left drag your Interger into the event graph and select “Get [Items]Collected”.
-Drag from the right arrow of the “[Items] Collected” variable and release.
+In the Event Graph, drag from the green arrow of the “[Items] Picked Up” variable and release.
 Type and select “Incremental Int”.
 This will increase our collectable count by one when activated.

 From the node we just created, drag the top arrow into a blank space in the event editor.
 Type and select “Print String”.